Disassembler

 Technical Details

-The disassembler is based on the LLVM’s MC layer which is known to be efficient and accurate for disassembling code.
-This LLVM’s MC layer has already been used by other projects like capstone or more recently Nyxstone.
+The disassembler is based on LLVM’s MC layer, which is known to be efficient and accurate for disassembling code.
+This LLVM MC layer is already used by other projects like capstone or, more recently, Nyxstone.

 Note

-Compared to Nyxstone’s disassembler, LLVM is hidden from the public API which means that LLVM does not need to be installed on the system.
+Unlike Nyxstone’s disassembler, LIEF hides LLVM from the public API, meaning that LLVM does not need to be installed on the system.
 On the other hand, it does not expose a standalone API.

-The major difference between LIEF’s disassembler and the other projects is that it does not expose a standalone API to disassemble arbitrary code.
-The disassembler is bound to the object from which the API is exposed (, , , …).
+The major difference between LIEF’s disassembler and other projects is that it does not expose a standalone API for disassembling arbitrary code.
+The disassembler is bound to the object from which the API is exposed (, , , etc.).

 Python API